Skip to content

 A

 Adduct The ion form a molecule takes during ionization.
-M-H means the molecule lost a proton (negative mode); M+H means it gained one (positive mode); M+Na means it picked up a sodium.
-The adduct determines the m/z LEAF looks for.
+M-H means the molecule lost a proton (negative mode); M+H means it gained one (positive mode); M+Na means it formed a sodium adduct.
+The adduct determines the m/z extracted by LEAF.

 Alignment Adjusting retention times across samples so the same compound peaks at the same RT in every sample.
 LEAF aligns automatically during peak picking.